dclong/blog/misc/content/2013/10/gpu-tips.markdown

     is a deep learning optimization library
     that makes distributed training on GPU clusters easy, efficient, and effective.

-## High-level Libraries with Built-in GPU Support
+## High-level Scientific Libraries with Built-in GPU Support

 - TensorFlow